 I don’t wish to burst too many bubbles right now, but Disney’s Moana is really just a movie.
-But that is not to say that they’re aren’t some similarities between Disney’s Moana and wider beliefs – particularly Polynesian beliefs.
+But that’s not to say that there aren’t some similarities between Disney’s Moana and wider beliefs – particularly Polynesian beliefs.

 One key example is the character, Maui.
-He is a heroic figure that can be found throughout many Polynesian myths, legends and stories.
+He’s a heroic figure that can be found throughout many Polynesian myths, legends and stories.

-It’s nice to know Disney were aware of this before the making of the movie.
+It’s nice to know Disney were aware of this before making the movie.

 A quick discussion on Fijian, Samoan, Tahitian and Hawaiian cultures